Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learn/tutorial/2_building-a-rag-chatbot.md

 ```

 This will download the `nomic-embed-text` model to your local machine.

+A list of Ollama models can be found [here](https://ollama.com/library).

 Next, you can make this model available for inference by running the following command: